likhith816/csi-internship/layers in OSI Model/layers in OSI Model.md

-layers in OSI Mode# OSI Model – Layers of OSI Model
+## OSI Model – Layers of OSI Model

-**Last Updated:** 22 May, 2025
+## What is the OSI Model?
 ---

-## What is the OSI Model?

-The **OSI (Open Systems Interconnection)** Model is a conceptual framework developed by the **International Organization for Standardization (ISO)**.
-It describes how data travels from one computer to another over a network, breaking this communication into 7 distinct layers.
-Each layer has its own functions and protocols, making troubleshooting, implementation, and understanding of network communication easier.
+The OSI (Open Systems Interconnection) Model is a conceptual framework used to understand and standardize network communication.
+Developed by the ISO (International Organization for Standardization), it divides networking into seven layers.
+Each layer has specific functions and interacts with the layers directly above and below it.
+The OSI Model ensures interoperability between different systems and protocols.
+It helps in troubleshooting by isolating network issues within specific layers.

+The seven layers are: Physical, Data Link, Network, Transport, Session, Presentation, and Application.

 ---